Blunk-electronic/ET/script_command_set.md

 devices.
 Solder cream is NOT applied to pads of THT devices.
 Solder cream can be applied only where the solder stop mask is open (see above).
 NOTE: Whatever you draw here affects the PCB manufacturing.
-Objects in the stencil are drawn and deleted the like those in silk screen (see above).
+Objects in the stencil are drawn and deleted the like those in silkscreen (see above).
 The difference is the 4th keyword 'stencil'.
 An example to draw a line:
 ```
 board led_driver draw stencil top line 2.5 0 0 160 0 # top, line, width 2.5mm, from 0/0 to 160/0